1dv023/exercise-pure-approval/README.md

 ## Hints

-For handling the errors, you should look up how to handle "flash messages", schema validation in mongoose and the understanding of middleware in Express.
+For handling the errors, you should look up how to handle "flash messages", schema validation in Mongoose and the understanding of middleware in Express.

 ## Solution